-Countries of the Baltic Sea region share the responsibility for the protection of the marine environment.
-In case of environmental accident, it is crucial to have a coordinated cross-border reaction.

-The main goal of project is to improve environmental security in marine and coastal waters in the Gulf of Riga and Irbe Strait by strengthening coordination between Latvian and Estonian rescue services and infrastructure managers (ports, small harbours, local governments).
+Countries of the Baltic Sea region share the responsibility of protecting the marine environment.
+In the case of an environmental accident, it is crucial to have a coordinated cross-border reaction.
+Because of that, the main goal of the project was to improve environmental security in marine and coastal waters in the Gulf of Riga and Irbe Strait by strengthening coordination between Latvian and Estonian rescue services and infrastructure managers (ports, small harbours, local governments).

-State Fire and Rescue Service of Latvia (SFRS) in cooperation with other state and municipal institutions has to ensure disaster management (response and pollution clean-up) in internal waters to the sea shoreline, while Estonian Rescue Board (ERB) in close cooperation with Estonian Small Harbour Development Centre (ESHDC) has to ensure response measures and to deal with consequence management of pollution at least 2 hours till the Coast guard and environmental agencies take over the lead in ecological accidents.
+State Fire and Rescue Service of Latvia (VUGD) in cooperation with other state and municipal institutions have to ensure disaster management (response and pollution clean-up) in internal waters to the sea shoreline, while Estonian Rescue Board (ERB) in close cooperation with Estonian Small Harbour Development Centre (ESHDC) has to ensure response measures and to deal with consequence management of pollution at least 2 hours till the Coast guard and environmental agencies take over the lead in ecological accidents.

 Project implemented the following activities:

 - Elaborated common Standard Operational Procedure (SOP) and training materials to improve cross-border collaboration between rescue services.